DougAnsonAtARM/pelion-sagemaker-controller/README.md

 ### Supported Commands

-The following commands are supported in this packages
+The following commands are supported by this API:

 #### Get Configuration